amuacm/nvim/README.md

 ` brew install neovim `

-Once completed, you should be able to open vim by typing 'nvim' into the terminal.
+Once completed, you should be able to open the application by typing 'nvim' into the terminal.